CSC207-UofT/course-project-the-frank-lloyd-bytes/phase2/design_document.md

 Some violations include:
 - Smelly code UCheckQuestions: This code has hard coded questionnaire for UCheckQuestionnaireActivity (Jesse)

-### SOLID **
+### SOLID:
+- Single responsibility principle: The majority of our code adhere to SRP.
 The user class adheres to the single responsibility principle well.
 User class and its subclasses: Student and Faculty are only responsible for storing and displaying the information of the user.

-We only have one use case class for User, which takes all responsibilities like changing password, showing profiles and creating user objects.
-And this problem exists in our other higher layers classes too.
-This is because we don’t follow the dependency inversion principle.
-We designed the low level classes first and therefore all our higher level classes had to depend on the low level class.
-It was not hurting much since the program isn’t big.
-But we will try to solve this in the future.
+The ucheck class are only responsible for Ucheck questionnaire.

+  There are also parts we didn't do well enough to adhere this principle.We tried to remove responsibility from the activity class.
+However, we didn't have time to finish all of them.

+- Open/closed principle: We declared attributes as List instead of ArrayList.
+This allows future modification that may change the type of these attributes.
+We also changed the way the usr profile is stored.
+Right now it is stored in HashMap instead of a list.

+  By using HashMap, people can find the information they need easily without the need to know the order of the profile.
+It also allows people to add more attributes to the profile easily.

+- Liskov substitution principle: Subclasses of User only extend the behaviours of  user class by adding more attributes to the user's profile and did not modify or remove behaviours from the User class.

+- Dependency inversion principle: Example: RegisterUseCase depends on UserDBHelper.
+In order to remove the code dependency between RegisterUseCase and the UserDBHelper, we set up the UserReadWriter interface and let the UserDBHelper implement it.
+So now RegisterUseCase depends on the interface instead of the UserDBHelper.

 ### Design Patterns:
 - Adapter: We used the adapter design pattern for the recycler view for facilities and merchants.
 These adapter classes